parse-community/docs/_includes/js/objects.md

 bigObject.save();
 ```

-We do not recommend storing large pieces of binary data like images or documents on `Parse.Object`. `Parse.Object`s should not exceed 128 kilobytes in size.
+We do not recommend storing large pieces of binary data like images or documents on `Parse.Object`.
 We recommend you use `Parse.File`s to store images, documents, and other types of files.
 You can do so by instantiating a `Parse.File` object and setting it on a field.
 See [Files](#files) for more details.

 For more information about how Parse handles data, check out our documentation on [Data](#data).